The Continuous Subsolution Problem for Complex Hessian Equations: Introduction

 $(i)$ Does the Dirichlet problem (\ref{eq:DirPb}) admit a continuous solution $U_{g,\mu} \in \mathcal{SH}_m (\Omega) \cap \mathcal{C}^{0} (\bar{\Omega})$ for any continuous boundary datum $g$?

-$(ii)$ In this case, is it possible to estimate the modulus of continuity of the solution $U_{\mu,g}$ in terms of the modulus of continuity of $\varphi$ and $g$ and some characteristic function related to $\mu$ ?
+$(ii)$ Is it possible to estimate the modulus of continuity of the solution $U_{g,\mu}$ in terms of the modulus of continuity of $\varphi$ and $g$ and some characteristic function related to $\mu$ ?

-The continuous subsolution problem stated above has attracted a lot of attention these last years.
-It was formulated by Ko\l odziej for the complex Monge-Amp\`ere equation and adressed in \cite{DGZ16} in the case of the existence of H\"older continuous subsolution.

-There has been many articles on the subject.
-The H\"older continuous subsolution problem was solved very recently for positive Borel measures with finite mass in \cite{BZ20} .
-For more details on the previous results on this problem, we refer to \cite{BZ20} and the references therein.
+The continuous subsolution problem has attracted a lot of attention these last years.
+It was formulated by Ko\l odziej for the complex Monge-Amp\`ere equation and addressed in \cite{DGZ16} in the case of the existence of H\"older continuous subsolution.
+The H\"older continuous subsolution problem was solved recently for positive Borel measures with finite mass in \cite{BZ20} .

 Recently S. Ko\l odziej and N.C.
-Nguyen gave a Dini type sufficient condition on the modulus of continuity of the subsolution which garantees the existence of a continuous plurisubharmonic solution for the complex Monge-Amp\`ere equation and Hessian equations under the restrictive assumption that the measure $\mu$ is compactly supported in $\Omega$ (see \cite{KN20b}, \cite{KN20a})
+Nguyen gave a Dini type sufficient condition on the modulus of continuity of the subsolution which guarantees the existence of a continuous solution for the complex Monge-Amp\`ere equation and Hessian equations under the restrictive assumption that the measure $\mu$ is compactly supported in $\Omega$ (see \cite{KN20b}, \cite{KN20a})

 The main goal of this paper is to generalize these results by removing the assumption on the compactness of the support and to extend them to the complex Hessian equation using an original idea from \cite{KN20b} .
 Moreover we are able to improve the quantitative estimate on the modulus of continuity of the solution obtain in the Hölder continuous case by \cite{BZ20} and also those of \cite{KN20b}, \cite{KN20a} in the case of a compactly supported measure.